shakilmith/documentaion/quarkus/qute/qute-when-section/index.md

 ![alt text](image1.png)

-As our value is, Sunday and it matched the first case block (here is block), so rest of the code block will not be checked.
+As our value is, Sunday and it matched the first case block (here "is" block), so rest of the code block will not be checked.

 What if we set the value something else than day name of the week?
 Now it will only print else block.
 Such as, I set